Start the Recovery Process

 - How long will you be gone?

 By planning for these and other questions, you can prepare age-appropriate answers ahead of time.
+Doing this can help make the discussions go in a positive direction.

 If you need more advice on how to discuss your recovery with your kids, or if you’re not sure how to start your recovery plan, allow Rehab Info to help.